omarsayed7/arabic-dialect-identification/README.md

 ## Introduction

 The nature of the Arabic language being a macro, morphological language with many varieties makes it one of the challenging languages for natural language processing and language identification.
-Machine learning and NLP build effective arabic dialect identification prediction model trained on 450k tweets across 18 classes.
+Machine learning and NLP build effective arabic dialect identification prediction model trained on 450k tweets across 18 classes(Arabic countries).

 Training three classical machine learning models